Digressive vs Linear vs Progressive Pistons & Shock Valving

 Linear Piston Design For Progressive Performance:

-There are A LOT of ways to tune linear pistons to have progressive damping curves.
-All of these designs allow a lot of oil to flow unrestricted at slow speeds, but some techniques are better than others.
-The methods listed below are ordered from best to worst design.
+There are many ways to tune linear pistons to create progressive damping curves.
+These designs all allow for a significant amount of oil to flow unrestricted at slow speeds, but some techniques are more effective than others.
+Below, we’ve listed these methods in order from best to worst design.

 Internal & External Bypass Shocks:

-Internal and External Bypass Shocks have additional flow paths through which large amounts of oil can flow relatively unrestricted.
-Because the free flow is limited to certain parts of the travel they mitigate issues with performance on g-outs by firming up towards the end of travel.
-The best designed bypass shocks have multiple stages so the transition from soft to firm can happen closer to ride height and over a longer distance so the shock doesn’t suddenly get stiff.
+Internal and external bypass shocks feature additional flow paths that allow large amounts of oil to flow relatively unrestricted.
+Since this free flow is limited to certain parts of the shock’s travel, it helps address performance issues on g-outs by firming up towards the end of the travel.
+The best-designed bypass shocks have multiple stages, ensuring the transition from soft to firm occurs closer to the ride height and over a longer distance.
+This gradual shift prevents the shock from suddenly becoming too stiff, offering a smoother and more controlled ride.

 Directional Bleed:

-Bilstein produces a 46mm shock that allows additional free bleed in the compression direction by using a check valve.
-This design can produce progressive damping curves on the compression side where they are most commonly desired.
+Bilstein produces a 46mm shock that incorporates a check valve to allow additional free bleed in the compression direction.
+This design enables the shock to create progressive damping curves on the compression side, where progressive damping is most commonly desired.
+This technique enhances the shock’s ability to handle varying terrain by providing a smoother, more controlled response in compression.

 Flutter Stack Valving:

-Flutter stack valving is much like directional bleed and is the most universal method for making linear pistons produce progressive damping curves.
-Because of how they work, flutter stacks can be added to any existing linear piston to produce the exact desired shock curve.
-By investing years into field testing and dyno testing we have perfected flutter stack valving.
+Flutter stack valving works similarly to directional bleed and is one of the most versatile methods for converting linear pistons into progressive damping curves.
+Due to their design, flutter stacks can be added to any existing linear piston to achieve the precise shock curve you want.
+After years of field testing and dyno testing, we have perfected the use of flutter stack valving to deliver consistent and optimal performance across a wide range of applications.

 Soft Piston Valving With A Rate Plate: